 However, this requires that all parties follow a practiced and proven approach.
 When evaluating your vendor’s implementation approach, it’s important to ensure it’s realistic in terms of cost and timeline.

 Post go-live support is another important consideration.
-While it may seem too early to think about post go-live support before you’ve selected an ERP system, it’s better to know about your vendor’s support plan sooner rather than later so you can make the right ERP selection decision.
+While it may seem too early to think about post go-live support before you’ve selected an ERP system, it’s better to know about your vendor’s support plan sooner rather than later.

 3. Focus on Your Differentiating Business Requirements

 Tier 1 ERP vendors have a variety of industry-standard business processes built into many of their solutions.
 However, every business is unique, so might find that one of your differentiating business requirements can’t be met out of the box.